Definition of "restricted matter"

 For the purposes of this list:

-“restricted animal fitting” includes –
+restricted animal fitting includes –

-(a) any box, stall, cage, enclosure, tank, pen, hive, water, or other thing, that has been used for containing an animal that is not permitted matter; and(b) any harness, saddlery, rope, net, aquarium pump, bucket, trough, bedding, utensil, implement, equipment, or other thing, that has been used in the transportation, capture, breeding, feeding, handling or keeping of an animal, or animal product that is not permitted matter; and
+(b) any harness, saddlery, rope, net, aquarium pump, bucket, trough, bedding, utensil, implement, equipment, or other thing, that has been used in the transportation, capture, breeding, feeding, handling or keeping of an animal, or animal product that is not permitted matter; and

-"restricted horticultural material” includes any plant, and any –
+"restricted horticultural material includes any plant, and any –

-(a) animal product and animal fitting; and(b) harvest-equipment, machinery, vehicle, container, pot, soil, structure, tool or other thing – that is, or has been, used to carry, hold, handle, cultivate, propagate, grow, harvest, process or produce any plant or plant product that is not permitted matter; and
+(b) harvest-equipment, machinery, vehicle, container, pot, soil, structure, tool or other thing – that is, or has been, used to carry, hold, handle, cultivate, propagate, grow, harvest, process or produce any plant or plant product that is not permitted matter; and

-“soil” means the top layer of the earth, consisting of rock and mineral particulates that may be mixed with organic matter in which plants grow or are grown.
+“soil means the top layer of the earth, consisting of rock and mineral particulates that may be mixed with organic matter in which plants grow or are grown.

-Restricted Plants (including seeds) of significant biosecurity concern
+Restricted Seeds of significant biosecurity concern

 Plants or Plant Products